An Ultimate Gate Valve Guide. Working, Types, and Applications

 Gate valves in sewage systems control wastewater flow and prevent any backflow.

-Follow these step-by-step instructions for the installation of gate valves.
+Follow these step-by-step instructions for installing gate valves.

 Materials Needed: